 - IFC, which used to stand for Independent Film Channel, was originally devoted to showing independent and foreign films commercial-free and uncut (many titles in The Criterion Collection turned up).
 It always had original programming, but in 2010 they acquired the rights to many cult classics admired television shows, like Monty Python's Flying Circus, Arrested Development, and Undeclared.
 They also began to show mainstream-but-independently-financed films films such as A Fish Called Wanda in addition to their regular fare.
 By year's end, they started to show commercials during their programming instead of just between them — including their films (still uncut for content and time, but with two minutes of commercials inserted in random places) — while announcing a half-dozen more shows they'd acquired.
 This switch from being an indie film channel to cult show central wasn't necessarily a bad thing, especially since the company that owns IFC (AMC Networks) bought Sundance Channel in 2008 and both channels pretty much did the same thing.
 But its lineup now consists of mainstream films and the above TV shows with only a few hours devoted to airing independent films, and as per usual, the calls mean nothing officially now.
 Sundance Channel picked up some of that slack, but even they aren't immune to decay, as about half their lineup is devoted to reality shows.

 - ReelzChannel bills itself as "TV about movies", and began with a format which consisted of six movie news-related programs airing in a loop throughout the day back in 2006.
 However this quickly proved to be monotonous and low-rated (E also started with a channel format like this but also eventually changed in 1990), not to mention that the Internet has proven to be a better way to find out about entertainment news and criticism than watching a traditional 'junkets and press releases' program on ReelzChannel, along with the studios holding back publicity material for film's website and/or their DVDs.
-Thus the channel still has some of those movie news shows, but because of forced decay also airs sitcom reruns like Becker, 3rd Rock from the Sun, and Ally McBeal that few watch these days, along with Johnny Carson's Comedy Classics.
+Thus the channel still has some of those movie news shows (as well as movie shows hosted by Leonard Maltin and Richard Roeper), but because of forced decay also airs sitcom reruns like Becker, 3rd Rock from the Sun, and Ally McBeal that few watch these days, along with Johnny Carson's Comedy Classics.
 The network also picked up "The Kennedys", a heavily-criticized bio film disowned by History Channel, to try to gain some publicity and carriage, no matter how negative, for the channel, and also killed their "talk about movies but never show them" format by picking up a few '80s and '90s films to air.
 Airing "The Kennedys" may have been a good move for them.
 Reviews weren't bad, the ratings were decent (but high for the channel) and it won Greg Kinnear an Emmy.
 As of 2014 however it's taken the Style/Oxygen template of decay with reality series about "real" Hollywood Hillbilliies (scripted to death and probably well-remunerated), another about distantly related-twice removed cousins of Al Capone getting into Duck Dynasty-esque antics (except with "the Mob"), and annoyingly repeats of Snapped from Oxygen that were already run to death on the main network.
 Their "news" division is reduced to producing America's sixth-rated entertainment magazine show from America's sixth-rated entertainment magazine, OK!TV, featuring fluff content from OK!'s sister magazine that makes Extra seem like the BBC covering the Ukraine in comparison.